gianmarcoalberti/GmAMisc/README.md

 ## List of implemented functions
 `aucadj()`: function for optimism-adjusted AUC (Logistic Regression internal validation).
 The function allows to calculate the AUC of a (binary) Logistic Regression model, adjusted for optimism.
 The function performs an internal validation of a model via a bootstrap procedure (devised by Harrell and colleagues), which enables to estimate the degree of optimism of a fitted model and the extent to which the model will be able to generalize outside the training dataset.
 The returned boxplots represent:
-* -the distribution of the AUC value in the bootstrap sample (auc.boot), which represents "an estimation of the apparent performance" (according to the aforementioned reference);
+* the distribution of the AUC value in the bootstrap sample (auc.boot), which represents "an estimation of the apparent performance" (according to the aforementioned reference);
-* -the distribution of the AUC value deriving from the model fitted to the bootstrap samples and evaluated on the original sample (auc.orig), which represents the model performance on independent data.
+* the distribution of the AUC value deriving from the model fitted to the bootstrap samples and evaluated on the original sample (auc.orig), which represents the model performance on independent data.

 At the bottom of the chart, the apparent AUC (i.e., the value deriving from the model fitted to the original dataset) and the AUC adjusted for optimism are reported.